AlexanderSWilliams/Anti-IP-License/README.md

 **Public Requirement**

-If You own exclusive IP to a Public Restricted object, You must either a) Publicly License Your rights under this document including a copy of the Restricted object (or sufficient material to enable the reproduction of the Restricted object) or b) assign all Your exclusive IP in that object to a person or entity that has Publicly Licensed their rights under this document.
+If You own IP to a Public Restricted object, You must either a) Publicly License Your rights under this document including a copy of the Restricted object (or sufficient material to enable the reproduction of the Restricted object) or b) assign all Your IP in that object to a person or entity that has Publicly Licensed their rights under this document.

 **Notice**

-You must ensure that everyone who gets a copy of any part of any Restricted object from You, with or without changes, receives it in such manner and location as to give reasonable notice of the issuance of the license under this document, who the Licensors are, how to contact the Licensors with a written notice, and that Licensors have exclusive rights in the included Restricted object(s).
+You must ensure that everyone who gets a copy of any part of any Restricted object from You, with or without changes, receives it in such manner and location as to give reasonable notice of the issuance of the license under this document, who the Licensors are, how to contact the Licensors with a written notice, and that Licensors have IP in the included Restricted object(s).

 **Excuse**